Slow quench dynamics in classical systems: kinetic Ising model and zero-range process: Zero-range process in mean-field geometry

 where

-that changes from zero to a final value $b_c$ algebraically in time at rate $\tau^{-1}$.
+that increases from zero to a final value $b_c$ algebraically in time at rate $\tau^{-1}$.
 In the above equation, $b_c > 2$ (see below) and, as before, the exponent $\alpha > 0$.
 In this section, we will not consider the annealing scheme analogous to (\ref{Gexpo}) since it corresponds to the instantaneous quench limit $\alpha \to \infty$, as seen in the last section.
-We also note that unlike in the Ising model studied in the last section where the correlation function obeys (\ref{fullGeqn}), here the equations of motion for the mass distribution are nonlinear (due to the fugacity term) and the coefficients are also mass-dependent.
+We also note that unlike for the correlation function in the Ising model that obeys (\ref{fullGeqn}), the equations of motion for the mass distribution are nonlinear (due to the fugacity term) and the coefficients are also mass-dependent.